Tatroxitum/psacc-domoticz/README.md

   							"Text"
       "domoticz_idx_charging_status": button indicating the charging state.
 If you click on it no action will be done and it will refresh itself after the script is executed
   							"Switch", type "on/off", "X10"
+      "domoticz_idx_charging_consumption": Charging consumption in kw/h
+							"Counter", once created set it to "custom", "Energy", add a divider for example 0.8942 (same as in psacc server).
+Thus you will have the losts in the charging and if you have parameter the cost of energy in domoticz you will have an estimation of the price of the charging sessions

 	Note : if psacc server is set in miles you can replace the above "km" axis by "miles" ; its only a string without impact.